TodePond/TodePondDotCom/wikiblogardenite/one/year/readme.md

 When it was time to sit down and write up my [Arroost](/explore/arroost) work, it went okay.
 I wrote an essay called [Unblocking creation with friends](/report/arroost) and I'm happy with it.

 I could never imagine writing a whole essay like that before, not even twelve months ago.
-I'm pleased (relieved) I can do it now.
+I'm pleased (relieved) that I can do it now.

 ## I'm here now